bluser86/paragin-assignment/README.md

 `php bin/console question-stats -a`

+### Unit test

+There is one whole unit test that you can run by executing:

+`./vendor/bin/phpunit`

 ### Choices made

 First off thank you for allowing me to showcase my abilities with this assignment.
 There are